jbcoe/allocators/TALK.md

 Thanks to:

+* My coauthor Ant Peacock.

 * Nina Ranns for fielding our regular questions on allocators.

-* Bob Steagall for his excellent cppcon 2017 talk on allocators.

 * Joshua Berne for pair-debugging our early implementation of `polymorphic`.

 * Neelofer Banglawala for her help with the slides.

+* Bob Steagall for his excellent cppcon 2017 talk on allocators.

 * Assorted members of the C++ community for their ongoing work on allocators.